sjakthol/aws-eks-playground/README.md

 ## Fargate

-Note: This does not work at the moment.

-Amazon EKS can execute pods in AWS Fargate.
-Use the following commands to setup Fargate profile(s) for the EKS cluster:
+Amazon EKS can execute pods in AWS Fargate. `make deploy-simple` creates a Fargate profile for namespace `fargate` by default.
+Use the following commands to setup Fargate profile(s) for other namespaces:

 ```bash
 # Execute kube-system pods in Fargate & move coredns there